 Seiji Newman is counsel in the Insolvency, Creditors’ Rights & Financial Products Practice Group of Davis & Gilbert.
 Seiji’s practice focuses on complex commercial litigation, including disputes relating to the financial services sector, class actions, bankruptcy, residential mortgage-backed securities (RMBS), and real estate.
 He practices in both trial and appellate courts, representing a wide spectrum of clients as both plaintiff and defendant.
 For Seiji’s full background, click here.

-Massimo Giugliano is an associate in the Corporate and Insolvency, Creditors’ Rights & Financial Products Practice Groups of Davis & Gilbert.
+Massimo Giugliano is counsel in the Corporate and Insolvency, Creditors’ Rights & Financial Products Practice Groups of Davis & Gilbert.
 Massimo advises financial institutions and service sector businesses in connection with a broad range of insolvency-related matters and credit transactions.
 In recognition of his achievements, Massimo was selected as a Rising Star by New York Metro Super Lawyers (2016-2017).
 For Massimo’s full background, click here.

 Davis & Gilbert’s Insolvency, Creditors’ Rights & Financial Products Practice Group represents clients in a broad range of corporate finance, insolvency and litigation matters.
 The group regularly prosecutes and defends litigation involving complex financial instruments, guides clients through financially distressed situations and helps formulate and execute creditor enforcement strategies, including foreclosure under the Uniform Commercial Code.
 The group also advises on a full range of financing transactions, including secured revolving and term credit facilities, receivable financing arrangements, intercreditor agreements, warehouse lending facilities and loan purchase agreements.Their practice covers a wide range of litigation involving financing transactions and complex financial products.
 The broad and diverse experience of their attorneys, who come from litigation, bankruptcy and corporate backgrounds, makes them particularly well-equipped to advise clients in rapidly evolving industries, such as, marketplace lending, auto loans, student loans and PACE (Property Assessed Clean Energy) loans.